 When recording a single waveform, the SWN records as much audio data as it can without overwriting the next waveform in the audio buffer.
 This duration depends on the amount of Waveform Spread.
+See the Waveform Spread.
+See the Waveform Spread.
 See the Waveform Spread, Stretch, and Shift section for a series of illustrations.
 By default, the waveforms are spread a distance of eight waveforms apart, so the SWN will record 4096 samples, or about 93ms.
 Since a waveform on the SWN is only 512 samples long, this extra data allows you to use the Seam Smoothing effect and small amounts of the Waveform Shift feature while still keeping the waveforms distinct.